New York State and New York City Sexual Harassment Training Laws

 - Applies to all contractors who bid on New York State contracts.

 - Applies to all employees, not just supervisors.
-(California, Connecticut, Delaware, and Maine also require training for all employees.)
+(California, Connecticut, Delaware, Illinois,and Maine also require training for all employees.)

-- Requires that the training is provided annually.
+- Requires that the training be provided annually.

-The NYC law, entitled the “Stop Sexual Harassment in NYC Act,” applies to all employers with 15 or more employees, and requires annual sexual harassment training for all employees, beginning on April 1, 2019.
+The New York City law, entitled the “Stop Sexual Harassment in NYC Act,” applies to all employers with 15 or more employees, and requires annual sexual harassment training for all employees in New York City.
+Employers in New York City must provide sexual harassment training to all employees by December 31, 2019, and then must retrain each calendar year.

 Both New York State and New York City laws detail specific content that must be addressed in the training.
 While New York State training content requirements are similar to content requirements in other states, New York City’s law goes beyond the training content that previously has been required in other jurisdictions.
 For example, the training provided to employees in New York City must: